Philips MRI system

 Supporting recycling

-We continuously work on improving the environmental performance of our products, which includes designing for recyclability and reuse, e-waste management, and other factors.
+We continuously work on improving the environmental performance of Philips products, such as designing for recyclability and re-use and managing e-waste.

 Substances management